 If not there, where?

-Instead of pouring concrete on beloved, historic green park space, thousands of us have urged our officials to use the $11 million of taxpayer money to add vital green space in Brooklyn — by improving and “greening” already-paved space.
+Instead of pouring concrete on beloved, historic green park space, thousands have urged officials to use the $11 million of taxpayer money to add vital green space in Brooklyn — by improving and “greening” already-paved space.

 Here are just a few examples….